xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 {--------------------------------------------------------------}
 ```

-A  few  things  to  note:  first  of  all, function  IsWhite  and
+A  few  things  to  note:  first  of  all, function  `IsWhite`  and
-procedure SkipWhite  don't  need  to  be  changed,  since GetChar
+procedure `SkipWhite`  don't  need  to  be  changed,  since `GetChar`
 returns the `{` token.
 If you change that token  character, then
 of  course you also need to change the  character  in  those  two
 routines.

-Second, note that  SkipComment  doesn't call GetChar in its loop,
+Second, note that  `SkipComment`  doesn't call `GetChar` in its loop,
-but  GetCharX.
+but  `GetCharX`.
 That  means   that  the  trailing  `/`  is  not
-intercepted and  is seen by SkipComment.
-Third, although GetChar
+intercepted and  is seen by `SkipComment`.
+Third, although `GetChar`
 is the  procedure  doing  the  work,  we  can still deal with the
 comment  characters  embedded  in  a  quoted  string,  by calling
-GetCharX  instead  of  GetChar  while  we're  within  the string.
+`GetCharX`  instead  of  `GetChar`  while  we're  within  the string.
 Finally,  note  that  we can again provide for nested comments by
-adding a single statement to SkipComment, just as we did before.
+adding a single statement to `SkipComment`, just as we did before.

 ## One-Sided Comments